Got travel plans?

-I can put my middle and neighboring ring finger through the loops and it works perfectly.
+I can put my middle and finger through the loops and it works perfectly.

 You can also find all sorts of absolutely darling, tiny pincushions at etsy using the search term ‘tiny pincushions’.
 If you’re so inclined, there are literally (yes, literally!) hundreds of instructional projects on Pinterest to make your own.
 They look super easy, and you could probably use materials you already have at home, in many instances.

 This wraps up all the information about my perfect travel sewing kit.
 As always, take these suggestions and ideas and let them guide you into what works for your life and travel styles.
 Whatever your choice of sewing kits, along with the Clothing Care To-Go kit, you’ll be all set for any issues you may experience with your wardrobe while you’re away from home.